Álvaro López (Argentine footballer)

-Álvaro López (born 6 August 1998) is an Argentine professional footballer who plays as a forward for Boston River.
+Álvaro López (born 6 August 1998) is an Argentine professional footballer who plays as a striker for Chilean club Universidad de Concepción on loan from Almirante Brown.

 Career

 López came through the youth systems of ACDC Patagonia and Vélez Sarsfield.
 In June 2018, López joined Primera B Metropolitana's Almirante Brown on a season-long deal.
 He made his bow on 1 September versus All Boys, an opponent he later scored his first senior goal against in the succeeding February.

 In January 2022, López joined Uruguayan club Boston River.

+In 2025, López moved to Chile and joined Universidad de Concepción on a one-year loan from Almirante Brown.